-- Those returning from maternity, paternity or adoption leave - Those returning from sick leave The CJRS grant does not cover SSP, but furloughed employees can be moved on to SSP.
+- Those returning from maternity, paternity or adoption leave - Those returning from sick leave

+Note that employees who are receiving statutory sick pay (SSP) cannot be included in the grant application.
+The grant does not cover SSP.
+However, furloughed employees can be moved on to SSP.